colintalex/fmm_rails/README.md

 ## FindMyMarket API, Rails
 ### Tested with RSpec
-This API was developed as backend replacement for the FindMyMarket Web application, which formerly used Express/React.
+This API was developed as backend replacement for the FindMyMarket Web application, which formerly used Node/Express.
+Developed from scratch, this API improves on the previous version by implementing background workers for User notifications.
-Developed from scratch, the API utilizes TDD practices to ensure maximum test coverage and reliable operation.
+The API utilizes TDD practices to ensure maximum test coverage and reliable operation.

 ## Local Setup